The Attentive Field

 Thoughtfully crafted to elevate what matters most.

-The Attentive Field is a contemplative coaching experience for artists, creatives, sensitive individuals who want to work from coherence rather than pressure.
+The Attentive Field is a contemplative coaching experience for artists, creatives, highly sensitive, thoughtful individuals who want to work from coherence rather than pressure.

-This is not a productivity system or a goal-driven program.
+This is not a productivity system or a goal-driven space.

-It is a space to slow down, clarify attention, and allow creative direction to emerge without force.
+It is a place to slow down, clarify attention, and allow creative direction to emerge without force.
+It is aplace to have those conversations that can not be had elsewhere - a safe and brave space.

 Who This Is For